ssoroka/stringslice/README.md

 - Last (last element in slice)
 - Any (true if len > 0)
 - ToStringSlice (converts anything like a []string slice to a []string slice, eg `type MyString string` and `[]MyString`)
+- Filter (select elements from the slice based on a selection function)
+- DeleteIf (reject elements from the slice if they match a selection function)

 Functions for operations on string slices that represent sets: